DeByeUSerSYstem/DeByeUSerSYstem.github.io/_pages/about.md

 ---

 ### What is Debussy?
-[Debussy](https://debyeusersystem.github.io/) is a package of programs implementing a fast approach to the Debye Scattering Equation (DSE) analysis for powder diffraction data from nanocrystalline and/or non-ordered materials.
+[Debussy](https://debyeusersystem.github.io/) is a package of programs implementing a fast approach to the Debye Scattering Equation (DSE) analysis for powder diffraction data from nanocrystalline and/or defective materials.
 Debussy is written in Fortran, while its GUI is written in Python.
 Debussy is a free open-source software published under the terms of the [GNU General Public License Version 3](https://www.gnu.org/licenses/gpl-3.0.txt).

 ### What can Debussy do?
 Debussy can be used to perform a full analysis of diffraction data, from modelling to fitting.
 A common analysis workflow consist in two main steps: